AWS to invest USD 12.7 billion into cloud infrastructure in India by 2030 | Technology

 ''MeitY is also working on a Cloud and Data Centre Policy to catalyse innovation, sustainability, and growth of India Cloud,'' the minister said.

-Puneet Chandok, president of commercial business - AWS India and South Asia at Amazon Web Services India, said the planned investment of Rs 1,05,600 crore by 2030 will ''help create more beneficial ripple effects, supporting India on its path to becoming a global digital powerhouse.''
-AWS observed that hundreds of thousands of its customers in India run their workloads on AWS to drive cost savings, accelerate innovation, and increase speed time to market.
+Puneet Chandok, president of commercial business - AWS India and South Asia at Amazon Web Services India, said the planned investment of Rs 1,05,600 crore by 2030 will ''help create more beneficial ripple effects, supporting India on its path to becoming a global digital powerhouse.'' ''A lot of our investments so far were in Mumbai region...so from 2016 to 2022 when we invested USD 3.7 billion...a lot of that was going into Mumbai region.
+We launched Hyderabad (region) in November 2022 that was around USD 4.4 billion of investment.
+And rest of investment will go across Hyderabad and Mumbai and we are also launching local zones in India,'' Chandok said on sidelines of AWS Summit.

+Meanwhile, AWS said that hundreds of thousands of its customers in India run their workloads on AWS to drive cost savings, and accelerate innovation.

 This includes government entities such as Ministry of Electronics and Information Technology, public healthcare institutions like Aarogyasri Health Care Trust, large Indian enterprises such as Ashok Leyland, Axis Bank, HDFC Life and Titan, small and medium businesses like Havmor, Qube Cinema, and Narayana Nethralaya, and startups like BankBazaar, HirePro, M2P, and Yubi, among others.